Updated: November 2, 2020

 - Please send a copy of the biographic page of your passport.

 - Have you or any family members traveling with you experienced any COVID-19 symptoms?
 Have you or any family members traveling with you been tested for COVID-19?
 If so, when and what were the test results?

 - Will any other family members be travelling with you to the United States?
 If so, please provide copies of the biographic pages of their valid passports and copies of their valid visas (if applicable).

 - Where in the United States will you be staying and for how long do you anticipate being in the United States?

 - Have you booked a flight?
 If so, please share the flight itinerary.
 If not, please provide the anticipated travel date and the route you will most likely book.

 IMPORTANT: Limitations of National Interest Exception: If approved, the exception is valid only for 30 days from the date of approval and is valid for a single entry to the United States.
 An individual who departs the United States and wishes to return must be re-assessed for a national interest exception.
-Students, investors, and academic researchers do not need to be re-approved for each entry to the United States.
-F and J visa travelers are reminded that they must still meet all Student and Exchange Visitor Program (SEVP) requirements.
+As noted above, students with a valid F or M visa and a valid I-20 do not need to seek a national interest exception and may return to the United States without further administrative steps.
+F, M, and J visa travelers are reminded that they must still meet all Student and Exchange Visitor Program (SEVP) requirements.
 All individuals are reminded that their admission remains subject to a determination by Customs and Border Protection officers at ports of entry and that they may be subject to a 14-day quarantine upon arrival.
-DHS requires travelers using a NIE waiver to fly into one of 15 specifically designated airports found here.